 Spammy blogs stuffed with money anchor keywords or blog networks

 Spammy blogs are created just for the purpose of linking (distributing links) to other websites and manipulating Google rankings (SERPs).

-Usually called Splogs, they distribute duplicated, spun or keyword-oriented content (keyword stuffed) with a few outgoing links, usually anchored to money keywords (over-optimized anchors).
-These kinds of blogs are often created using platforms such as Blogspot, Tumblr, WordPress, Soup.io, and Wix, and they are easy to spot as spammy, since they usually post about plethora of topics, sometimes include links to illegal or unethical websites, and have very little to zero info about the author (usually, that info is fake anyway).
+Usually called Splogs, they distribute duplicated, spun, or keyword-oriented content (keyword stuffed) with a few outgoing links, usually anchored to money keywords (over-optimized anchors).
+These kinds of blogs are often created using platforms such as Blogspot, Tumblr, WordPress, Soup.io, and Wix.
+They are easy to spot as spammy since they usually post about a plethora of topics, sometimes include links to illegal or unethical websites, and have very little to zero info about the author (usually, that info is fake anyway).

 Low-Quality Press Release Websites and Syndication

 Most of the press release websites should be disavowed from your profile right away.
 The content distributed on most PR websites is not only duplicated, but the links have a do-follow tag, which means that they pass the link juice (domain authority and page authority) to other websites.